hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 * `max_pods_per_node` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
   The maximum pods per node in the GKE cluster allocated during environment creation.
 Lowering this value reduces IP address consumption by the Cloud Composer Kubernetes cluster.
 This value can only be set if the environment is VPC-Native.
   The range of possible values is 8-110, and the default is 32.
   Cannot be updated.
+This field is supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.

 * `enable_ip_masq_agent` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))